erich666/NormalTextureProcessor/README.md

 ![Sample conversion](readme_sample.png "Sample conversion")

+A considerable percentage of normals textures examined have badly computed Z (and sometimes X and Y) values.
+In practice I recommend always deriving Z from X and Y in your shaders.
+However, if you nonetheless want to store XYZ triplets with proper Z values, use this program to clean up your normals textures.

 ## Installation

 Develop on Windows 10 on Visual Studio 2022 (double-click NormalTextureProcessor.sln, build Release version).
 You might be able to compile and run it elsewhere, as the program is pretty Windows-free and is purely command-line driven, with no graphical user interface.